Tum Bin: Plot

 Inspector D'Mello who is investigating the case is determined to find the person responsible for the accident despite his superiors' indifference towards the case.

 Months after Amar's death, a highly respected and talented business worker named Shekhar Malhotra offers to re-build and restore Shah Industries without any compensation, stating Amar met him in India and offered him a job before his death.
 He is given the chance and goes about the uphill task of making the company viable again.
 Gradually, Shekhar heals the gaping wound left in the Shah family by Amar's death and they come to accept him as one of the family while he falls in love with Pia.
-What none of them – except Bosco, Shekhar's friend in Canada – do not know is that it was Shekhar's jeep that accidentally hit Amar after he swerved to avoid hitting an innocent girl who had walked on to the road, causing his death.
+What none of them – except Bosco, Shekhar's friend in Canada – know is that it was Shekhar's jeep that accidentally hit Amar after he swerved to avoid hitting an innocent girl who had walked on to the road, causing his death.
 Ridden by guilt, Shekhar came to Canada to confess, ask for forgiveness, and do whatever he can for the family.

 Abhigyan is a wealthy Canadian industrialist who meets Pia and realizes that she is the right woman for him.
 He is considering proposing to Pia and helping to rebuild Shah Industries.
 But Pia has fallen in love with Shekhar.
 Eventually, a conflict arises between Pia and Shekhar regarding a proposition made by Abhi to take over Shah Industries.
 Shekhar realizes that Pia does not need his help anymore and decides to return to India.

 Pia stops Shekhar while he boards his flight and confesses her feelings for him.
 Shekhar denies his feelings and boards the plane.
 Devastated, Pia goes home and gets engaged to Abhi.
 Inspector D'Mello arrives at the airport from India in search of the person who killed Amar, and arrests Shekhar.
 They wait, with Bosco, to board the next flight to India.
 Shekhar calls Pia and tells her how much he loves her and confesses that it was he who hit her fiancé.
 Being drunk, Shekhar meets with an accident.

 Pia feels guilty about falling for the man who caused Amar's death and confesses it to Girdhari, who surprises her by speaking for the first time after his son's death.
 He tells her that Shekhar had told him the truth when he first visited them and he believes Shekhar.
 Amar's family then makes Pia realize how much Shekhar has done for the family and that he is like Amar to them.
 Bosco informs them about Shekhar's accident.
 Abhi tells a skeptical Pia to go back to Shekhar as he is her true love, and he is consoled by his uncle.
 Meanwhile, D'Mello sees the family at the hospital, and realizes they need Shekhar more than the law does; he simply closes the case and leaves.
 The movie ends with Shekhar recovering and uniting with Pia.